 According to the Moody's rating system, debt securities rated A are considered upper medium grade credit quality, and subject to low credit risk.
 Moody's applies numerical modifiers (1, 2 and 3) in each rating classification from Aa through Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its rating category, the modifier 2 indicates a mid-range ranking and the modifier 3 indicates a ranking in the lower end of its rating category.
+FEI's rating of A3 is in the lowest range of this rating category.

-According to the DBRS Morningstar rating system, debt securities rated A are of good credit quality.
-Protection of interest and principal is still substantial, but the degree of strength is less than with AA.
-Entities in the A category may be vulnerable to future events, but qualifying negative factors are considered manageable.
-"High" or "Low" are used to indicate the relative standing of a credit within a particular rating category.
-The lack of one of these designations indicates a rating which is essentially in the middle of the category.
+Short-term debt securities in the form of commercial paper are rated by DBRS Morningstar only.
 Short term debt securities rated R-1(low) are of good credit quality.
-The capacity for the payment of short-term financial obligations as they fall due is substantial; however strength is not as favourable as higher rating categories.
+The capacity for the payment of short-term financial obligations as they fall due is substantial, however, strength is not as favourable as higher rating categories.
 The entity may be vulnerable to future events, but qualifying negative factors are considered manageable.